 In this module, students will engage in close readings of excerpts of the Verdi Requiem libretto considering how the same words sung in different contexts can yield different meanings.
 Using the elements of rhetorical situations as a starting place (speaker, audience, and subject), students will study the meaning (purpose) of the libretto in three contexts: a Catholic funeral mass, a Jewish chorus singing for an audience of fellow imprisoned Jews in a Nazi ghetto, and a much-reduced Jewish chorus singing for an audience of Nazi authorities and members of the International Red Cross sent to inspect the Terezín ghetto in the final year of the war.

-Music, Art, and Creativity in Terezín
+The Arts and Creativity in Terezín

-In this module, students will consider the story of conductor Rafael Schächter and his chorus in the context of other musical, artistic, theatrical and intellectual efforts in the Terezín ghetto.
+In this module, students will consider the story of conductor Rafael Schächter and his chorus in the context of other musical, artistic, theatrical, and intellectual efforts in the Terezín ghetto.
 Taking an interdisciplinary approach to the material, students will learn about a variety of artists working in different media and consider the significance and meaning of their work in that unique context.